weiran/weiran.co/src/pages/blog/2013/1/the-guardian-publishes-stats-on-the-size-of-their-commenting-community/index.md

 ---
-title: The Guardian publishes stats on the size of their commenting community
+title: "The Guardian publishes stats on the size of their commenting community"
 date: "2013-01-02T09:30:55.000Z"
 passthroughUrl: http://www.currybet.net/cbet_blog/2012/12/guardian-comments-part-1057.php
 ---